 Patent drawings for the Theodore Briggs explosive harpoon.

-It is thrown by hand in the usual manner, so as to cause it to penetrate the skin and thick mass of blubber of the whale, and the tubular end then coming in contact with bone is suddenly arrested, while the momentum of the body and balance-shaft of the implement causes the breaking of the wooden pin ... and the consequent driving up of the stem end ... against the percussion-cap on the nipple ... exploding it and the powder ... thus destroying the life of the animal almost instantly.
+It is thrown by hand in the usual manner, so as to cause it to penetrate the skin and thick mass of blubber of the whale, and the tubular end then coming in contact with bone is suddenly arrested, while the momentum of the body and balance-shaft of the implement causes the breaking of the wooden pin... and the consequent driving up of the stem end... against the percussion-cap on the nipple... exploding it and the powder... thus destroying the life of the animal almost instantly.

 Silas Barker Explosive Harpoon

-In 1865 Silas Barker of Hartford, Connecticut patented another explosive hand-darted harpoon (U.S. Patent No. 46,437, Feb.
+Silas Barker Explosive Harpoon.
+Length is 31-1/4", head is 3-3/4" long, 1" thick.
+In 1865, Silas Barker of Hartford, Connecticut, patented another explosive hand-darted harpoon (U.S. Patent No. 46,437, Feb.
 21, 1865).
-This harpoon shot an explosive head farther into the Detail of Silas Barker Iron.whale before exploding.
+This harpoon propelled an explosive head deeper into the whale before detonating.
 The hollow head was filled with gunpowder and sharp, angular pieces of steel to act as shrapnel.
-A long hollow tube filled with explosive was screwed into the rear of the head.
-This tube acted as a time fuse, igniting the powder in the head through a small hole at the forward end of the tube after the propelling charge had ignited that far.
-The tube fit into a corresponding hole that acted as a gun barrel in the stationary portion of the head which contained a firing mechanism.
+A long hollow tube filled with explosive was screwed into the rear of the head, acting as a time fuse.
+This tube ignited the powder in the head through a small hole at the tube's forward end after the propelling charge had ignited that far.
+The tube fit into a corresponding hole, acting as a gun barrel in the stationary portion of the head, which contained a firing mechanism.

-Patent Drawings for S. Barker Iron.The patent specifications describe a trigger wire extending from the hammer of the firing mechanism back along the shaft of the harpoon to a crosspiece.
-When the iron was darted, the resistance of the blubber on the crosspiece caused the wire to be drawn back, releasing the firing mechanism and igniting the explosive to propel the head farther into the whale.
+The patent specifications describe a trigger wire extending from the hammer of the firing mechanism back along the shaft of the harpoon to a crosspiece.
+When the iron was darted, the blubber's resistance on the crosspiece caused the wire to be drawn back, releasing the firing mechanism and igniting the explosive to propel the head farther into the whale.
 The crosspiece was described as a ring of thin metal positioned edgewise around the shank.
 The ring also attached to a "discharging-rod" that acted as a trigger, parallel to the shank.
-In the event that penetration was insufficient to allow the blubber to act on the crosspiece, a small line was provided by which the harpooner could actuate the mechanism manually.
-A large brass toggle barb acted to secure the whale after darting.
-The choice of brass may have been to prevent any spark that may have ignited the powder prematurely; otherwise brass was weaker than iron, and would have caused corrosion when in contact with iron.
-This toggle barb was farther back on the head so it would not have been damaged by the explosive.
-More of this detail can be seen on the patent model, and patent drawings, which differ somewhat from the actual iron that was produced.
-The Silas Barker explosive harpoon is vey rare; not many were made or used.
+In the event that penetration was insufficient to allow the blubber to act on the crosspiece, a small line was provided by which the harpooner could manually actuate the mechanism.
+A large brass toggle barb secured the whale after darting.
+The choice of brass may have been to prevent any spark that might prematurely ignite the powder; otherwise, brass was weaker than iron and prone to corrosion when in contact with iron.
+This toggle barb was positioned farther back on the head to avoid damage from the explosive.
+More details can be seen in the patent model and drawings, which differ somewhat from the actual produced iron.
+The Silas Barker explosive harpoon is very rare; not many were made or used.

-Patent Model for Silas Barker harpoon.Silas Barker Patent Drawings (above) and patent Model (left).
+Silas Barker Patent Drawings (above) and patent Model (left).

 Zeno Kelley Explosive Harpoon

-Zeno Kelley had a watch repair business in New Bedford, and repaired and adjusted Patent Drawings for Zeno Kelley Iron.chronometers for the whaleships.
-Whaling captains congregated in his shop to talk about whaling, and Zeno was very much involved in their business.
-In 1868 he was granted a patent for a hand-darted explosive harpoon (U.S. Patent No.78,673, June 9, 1868).
-The head of his harpoon was made hollow and filled with gunpowder.
-The iron was mounted on a standard iron pole and was hand darted.
-The mechanism that detonated the powder was the feature claimed in the patent.
+Author's interpretation of the Zeno Kelley Explosive Harpoon (no example found) Zeno Kelley operated a watch repair business in New Bedford, where he also repaired and adjusted chronometers for whaleships.
+Whaling captains frequently gathered in his shop to discuss whaling, and Kelley became deeply involved in their activities.
+In 1868, he was awarded a patent for a hand-darted explosive harpoon (U.S. Patent No. 78,673, June 9, 1868).
+The head of this harpoon was hollow and filled with gunpowder.
+The harpoon was mounted on a standard iron pole and was designed to be hand-thrown.
+The patented feature was the mechanism that detonated the powder.
 A percussion cap was placed on a nipple at the rear of the explosive head.
-The hammer to strike the cap was a metal rod forced against the cap by a coil spring.
-This mechanism was enclosed in a widened section of the harpoon shaft at the head.
-A pin placed through the rear of the hammer rod connected it to a sliding cover plate on the outside of the wide part of the shaft, over the firing mechanism.
-The plate was drawn back to cock the hammer.
-A pivot barb set in a mortise of the wide section acted to engage the hammer and hold it in the cocked position.
-When the pivot barb was in a streamlined darting position, and the sliding cover was drawn back, a small hole in the cover plate was aligned with a corresponding hole in the barb.
-A small metal pin inserted through these holes held the hammer in the cocked position.
-After the iron was darted and a force applied to the whale line, the rear tip of the barb caught in the flesh and caused the barb to open; this also pulled the metal pin through the hole in the cover plate and released the hammer to strike the percussion cap, and explode the head in the whale.
+The hammer, which struck the cap, was a metal rod driven by a coil spring.
+This mechanism was housed in a widened section of the harpoon shaft near the head.
+A pin inserted through the rear of the hammer rod connected it to a sliding cover plate on the outside of the widened part of the shaft, over the firing mechanism.
+To cock the hammer, the plate was drawn back.
+A pivot barb set in a mortise of the wide section engaged the hammer and held it in the cocked position.
+When the pivot barb was in the streamlined darting position, and the sliding cover was drawn back, a small hole in the cover plate aligned with a corresponding hole in the barb.
+A small metal pin inserted through these holes kept the hammer cocked.
+Once the harpoon was thrown and a force applied to the whale line, the rear tip of the barb caught in the whale's flesh, causing the barb to open.
+This action also pulled the metal pin through the hole in the cover plate, releasing the hammer to strike the percussion cap and detonate the explosive head in the whale.

 Zeno Kelley Explosive Harpoon Patent Drawings